 World's Best (and Easiest!)
 Yeast Roll Recipe

-By Buster Bucks
+Buster Bucks profile image

 These Are The Easiest Yeast Rolls Ever!

-Trust me -- they'll be delicious!
-These are incredibly soft yeast rolls -- light as air, soft and crying out for butter!
+This yeast roll recipe is truly easy!
+It makes a dozen incredibly soft yeast rolls -- light as air, soft and crying out for butter!

 These are OLD-FASHIONED rolls, like the Parker House rolls of the 1950s.
 I like to make these occasionally for the holidays, because they remind me of the dinners my mom used to make when I was a child.